 The metrics are organized under the 10 pillars.
-There are 99 metrics within the Northern California Regional Resource Kit.
+There are 100 metrics within the Central California Regional Resource Kit.
 The Metrics describe the characteristics of the elements (key characteristics) of each pillar in quantitative or, in a few cases, qualitative terms.
 Metrics are used to assess current conditions, plan treatments, and monitor for, measure, and monitor progress toward desired outcomes and greater resilience.
 Metrics are selected to be informative, meaningful, and actionable to meet the needs of management.

-The metrics included within this Northern California Regional Resource Kit are divided into three "tiers."
+The metrics included within this Central California Regional Resource Kit are divided into three "tiers."
 Among all these metrics, some are created and relevant statewide.
 Additional metrics are more suited to issues/conditions within a given region.
 The "Tiers" for metrics included in each RRK:

-Tier 1 - metrics that are a single, consistent data layer, developed statewide; they can also be clipped to the boundary of the Region so values within that Region are the only ones included for calculations or regional statistics.
-Example: Annual Burn Probability.

-Tier 2 - metrics relevant to a single Region or relevant to multiple Regions but data layers differ among the Regions because of varied data availability (sources) across Regions.
-Example: California gnatcatcher habitat suitability.

-Tier 3 - metrics are those that would be of interest to some land managers for specific applications but not included in the as a core metric in an RRK.
-Example: Distribution of the Quino checkerspot butterfly.
+- Tier 1 metrics that are relevant to two or more Regions and a single, consistent data layer is available and provided; can be clipped to the boundary of the region so values within that region are the only ones included for calculations or regional statistics.
+Example: Annual Burn Probability - Tier 2 metrics relevant to a single region or relevant to multiple Regions but data layers differ among Regions because of varied data availability (sources) across Regions.
+Example: Ringtail Cat habitat suitability - Tier 3 metrics are those that would be of interest to some land managers for specific applications but not included as a core metric in an RRK.
+Example: Fire Ignition Probability Lightning Cause

+RRK will contain all Tier 1 and Tier 2 data together to comprise the kit.
+Tier 3 data will be pointed to for reference and use, as needed.